-Project Menu displays the existing projects, allowing you to set the current one.
+The project menu displays the existing projects, allowing you to set the current one.
 You can also perform miscellaneous operations over projects (creating from scratch, duplicating, renaming, removing, saving, etc).

-Analyses Menu provides items for configuring and running plug-ins.
+The analyses menu provides items for configuring and running plug-ins.

-• Item Configure and run analyses opens the dialog box shown Figure 8.2, that allows to set all Frama-C parameters and to re-run analyses according to changes.
+• Item Configure and run analyses opens the dialog box shown Figure 9.2, that allows to set all Frama-C parameters and to re-run analyses according to changes.

-Figure 8.2: The Analysis Configuration Window
+Figure 9.2: The Analysis Configuration Window